joaompinto/janito/docs/STRUCTURE.md

       - `initialization.py`: Agent initialization functionality
       - `conversation.py`: Conversation management functionality with save/load functionality
       - `query.py`: Query handling functionality
-    - `app.py`: Main CLI application with command-line options including trust mode, no-tools mode, history display (with --history flag that exits after displaying history, which can be used as --history for default count or --history n for specific count), and custom system instructions with short aliases, with support for flags that can be used with or without arguments, including the --continue flag that can be used in multiple ways: 1) as a flag without arguments to continue the most recent conversation, 2) with a numeric chat_id and optional request text, or 3) with a non-numeric query to continue the most recent conversation, and --version flag that displays the current version from __init__.py
+    - `app.py`: Main CLI application with command-line options including trust mode, no-tools mode, history display (with --history flag that exits after displaying history, which can be used as --history for default count or --history n for specific count), and custom system instructions with short aliases, with support for flags that can be used with or without arguments, including the --continue flag that can be used in multiple ways: 1) as a flag without arguments to continue the most recent conversation, 2) with a numeric chat_id and optional request text, or 3) with a non-numeric query to continue the most recent conversation, and --version flag that displays the current version from __init__.py.
+Also includes support for local and global configurations with --set-local-config and --set-global-config options, where local config overrides global config.
     - `commands.py`: Command handling logic including history command implementation
     - `commands/`: Reorganized command handling modules
       - `__init__.py`: Package initialization and re-exports
       - `history.py`: History command implementation for displaying conversation history
-      - `config.py`: Configuration command handling
+      - `config.py`: Configuration command handling with support for local and global configurations
       - `profile.py`: Profile management
       - `validation.py`: Parameter validation
       - `workspace.py`: Workspace management